Categories

 TECHNICAL BOOK REVIEW: “Practical DITA” – A Nuts-and-Bolts Guide to Structured Technical Writing

-Julio Vasquez has written a great book: Practical DITA.
+Julio Vazquez has written a great book: Practical DITA.
 It’s a tightly-written thin volume (only 100 pages including the Index) that has a lot of nuts-and-bolts type of practical how-to information on DITADarwin Information Typing Architecture.

 The distinguishing characteristic of this short but comprehensive volume is the way it takes you by the hand and guides you deeper and deeper into the waters of DITA.
 That’s why the book starts as an easy read but gets harder and harder to follow if you insist going through it like a novel.
 You can’t.
 You need to sit down, take a pen and yellow marker, and plan to spend some time with this short book.